norment/redcap/README.md

 To enable API tokens to be generated by users without the admins's approval, go to `User Settings` &rarr; `General User Settings` and select `Yes, allow ALL users to generate API tokens on their own`.

 ## Restore SQL database Backups
-To restore the REDCap database using the `mysqldump` utility (after a new install; remember that the installed version of the REDcap must precisely match the version used to generate SQL backup!) unzip the backup file and run:
+To restore the REDCap database using the `mysqldump` utility (after a new install; remember that the installed version of the REDCap must precisely match the version used to generate SQL backup!) unzip the backup file and run:
 ```bash
 cat SQL_BACKUP_FILE | podman exec -i ${PREFIX}database /usr/bin/mysql -u root --password=${MYSQL_ROOT_PASSWORD} redcap
 ```